pntech-dev/Stockwise/README.md

 A simple and powerful desktop application for calculating and consolidating bill of materials.

+## Changes in the new version

+- **Added Material Blacklist**: You can now create a `blacklist` in the `config.yaml` file.
+Any nomenclature item containing words from this list will be automatically excluded from the final bill of materials.
+This is useful for filtering out auxiliary materials, tools, or other items that shouldn't be in the report.

 ## Description

 **Stockwise** is a desktop application designed for engineers, technologists, and planning specialists.
 It automates the process of gathering and calculating material requirements for manufacturing various products.